-- Physical force is sometimes used to commit an assault, however, in college sexual assaults each of the following tactics are more commonly employed.
+- Physical force is sometimes used to commit an assault, however, the following tactics are more commonly employed.
 Manipulation (encouraging someone to drink more to lower their inhibitions), Coercion (trying to talk someone into an activity they are reluctant to participate in), Threats (saying you will tell others something about the person) - Take time to hear what the other person has to say.
-If you feel they are not being direct or are giving you a "mixed message" ask for clarification. - Obtain clear consent for each activity.
-Consent for one activity does not imply consent for all. - If someone seems uncomfortable, is not engaged, or is not reciprocating, stop and check in with them.

-• Communicate with your partner directly.
+If you feel they are giving you a "mixed message" ask for clarification. - Obtain clear consent for each activity.
+Consent for one activity does not imply consent for all. - If someone seems uncomfortable, is not engaged, or is not reciprocating, stop and check in with them. - Communicate with your partner directly.
 It is okay to say yes to some activities and no to others.
 You are the only one who knows your intentions, preferences and limits.